Lee Zeldin

 Zeldin is a confidant of Steve Bannon, whom he invited to headline one of his fundraisers.
 Zeldin defended his invite on CNN and doubled down on accepting financial support from Bannon despite his alleged ties to white nationalist groups.
 In the same election cycle, Zeldin held a rally with Sebastian Gorka, an early close advisor to Trump during his first term who has ties to far-right and anti-Semitic groups in Hungary.
 During the rally, two credentialed journalists were kicked out of the event without being given a reason.

 Zeldin and serial liar George Santos shared a campaign treasurer, Nancy Marks, who pleaded guilty to conspiring to commit wire fraud.
 Marks began acting as Zeldin’s treasurer in 2010 and was his official bookkeeper during his unsuccessful governor campaign in 2022.
-Despite this fact, Zeldin tried to downplay their ties, claiming that the extent of his relationship with Marks consists of their children attending the same school in Long Island.
+Zeldin tried to downplay his ties with Marks, claiming that the extent of his relationship with Marks consists of their children attending the same school in Long Island.

-Additionally, in August of 2022 before the New York gubernatorial election, Zeldin’s campaign came under scrutiny after more than 11,000 photocopied signatures were included in a filing to get him on the Independence Party Line.
+Additionally, in August of 2022 before the New York gubernatorial election, Zeldin’s campaign came under scrutiny after more than 11,000 photocopied signatures were included in a filing to get him on the Independence Party ballot line.
 Out of the 52,096 signatures, 12,868 were invalidated.
-In response, Zeldin replied saying, “Our campaign was not aware there were photocopies made.
+In response, Zeldin said, “Our campaign was not aware there were photocopies made.
 We didn’t do it.
 We learned about it after the fact.”

 During his political career, which includes three years in the New York State Senate (2011-14), Zeldin has received over $4.5 million in direct campaign contributions from big business, with $1,614,363 from securities and investment firms, $1,460,015 from real estate, and $321,179 from commercial banks.
 Notably, while running for Congress in 2014, the New York Republican State Committee, along with the Tennessee Republican Party, filed a suit against the SEC in the D.C.
 District Court, challenging a “pay-to-play” regulation on investment firms, claiming it “restrict[ed] [Zeldin’s] ability to fundraise.”
 The case was later dismissed by the Sixth Circuit Court of Appeals in 2017.